Pet Health Certificates

 Preparing for Your Pet’s Travel Appointment

-To ensure that Animal Hospital of Fort Lauderdale can provide you with the best service and secure an appointment with a USDA-accredited veterinarian, please contact us at least 7 days prior to domestic travel and at least 30 days prior to international travel.
+To ensure that Animal Hospital of Fort Lauderdale can provide you with the best service and secure an appointment with a USDA-accredited veterinarian, please fill out the Pawsitive Pet Health Certificates at least 2 weeks prior to domestic travel and at least 30 days prior to international travel.
 Please note that, in some cases, this timeframe may not be sufficient for your pet to meet all travel requirements.
-We strongly recommend contacting us before booking any flights to avoid potential travel delays.
+We strongly recommend filling out the questionnaire before booking any flights to avoid potential travel delays.

 Small dog french bulldog